Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Conclusion

-I hope you understood how to manage remote team without burning out involves a combination of successful communication, developing trust, and giving both individual and team well-being priority.
+I hope you understand how managing a remote team without burning out involves successful communication, developing trust, and prioritizing individual and team well-being.

 Leaders may establish a culture of productive remote work by utilizing technology tools, establishing a friendly and welcoming online community, and promoting work-life balance.